centre-for-language-evolution/simlang2021/index.md

 ### Free week (commencing 15th February): No classes

-Catch up, read ahead, or have a rest.
+Catch up, read ahead, start the first assessment, or have a rest.

 ### Week 6 (commencing 22nd February): Communication and the RSA model
 Lead: Kenny Smith